The History of Carnevale and some of Italy's best Parades

 The origins of Carnevale

 The etymology itself of the word Carnevale has been object of fiery discussions.
 To some linguists, the word comes from the Latin expression carrum navalis, a type of float shaped like a ship used by the Romans when celebrating the Saturnalia, and in the early centuries of Christian Carnevale.
 Even though this theory is phonetically acceptable, many disagree with it, as it is not historically supported.
-The theory considered more realistic by the majority of experts is that seeing the term Carnevale originating from another Latin expression, carnem levare, meaning "taking away meat," which throughout the centuries became carne, vale!
+The theory considered more realistic by the majority of experts sees the term Carnevale originating from another Latin expression, carnem levare, meaning "taking away meat," which throughout the centuries became carne, vale!
 (Goodbye, meat!).
 This expression was associated with Ashes Wednesday, which was the day when Lent began and, therefore, people stopped eating meat.

 If defyning Carnevale linguistically seems relatively straight forward, pinpointing its historical origins may not be as simple.